 But Miso was as desperate for answers as she was afraid to hear them.

-Finally she spoke with a certainty in her voice that she was afraid to reveal, but could not hide, “When you said that… it was the single most familiar thing I’ve ever felt.”
+Finally she spoke with a certainty in her voice that she was afraid to reveal, but could not hide, “When you said that… nothing had ever rung so true, so familiar.
+You're...” she took a deep, stabilizing breath before continuing, "You're the first to ever understand what that's like."

 Turning at last, the Warrior of Light looked to Emet-Selch for some sort of reaction; some kind of answer, anything from the Ascian, but found he had now turned away from her, with gloved hands linked behind his back.
 A pang of something shot through her chest she did not understand; perhaps regret at revealing so much.